nzb-tuxxx/Onleiharr/README.md

 **[GENERAL]**:
   - `poll_interval_secs`: Interval in seconds between consecutive checks of the Onleihe URLs.
-  - `auto_rent_criteria_path`: Path to the text file containing part of the titles of media to be auto-rented.
+  - `auto_rent_keywords_path`: Path to the text file containing part of the titles of media to be auto-rented.

 **[NOTIFICATION]**:
   - `apprise_config_path`: Path to the Apprise configuration file for notifications.